SenSohom/ECE381-Lab2-Yolo/README.md

 - Training time (epochs)
 - Inference speed (ms per image)

+All these things will be printed in the terminal during the training phase for each epoch.
+Once the training is finished you can copy the metrics from the terminal, paste it in a txt file and then use the help of any AI tool to plot the curves and attach to your Lab Report.
 **Create a comparison table in your lab report:**

 | Metric | Dataset_10 | Dataset_25 | Dataset_50 |